 The rap giant's only announced festival show for 2019, following his Assassination Vacation tour dates across a select few cities in Europe and a handful of exclusive (i.e. expensive) shows at a Las Vegas nightclub.
 Festival appearances from the 6God are a rare occurrence, and with tickets for his own shows costing almost as much as most festival tickets, this is an ideal chance to see him in action.

 A quick look at Seal's schedule for the year reveals that the soulful singer is not playing many shows; but this appearance in the City of Rock is the only chance to see a special collaborative performance with rising Brazilian star Xenia França.
 Fusing Afro, Latin, and Caribbean rhythms with modern pop and soul, the Bahia native will bring a Brazilian musical flavour to the whole affair.

 Another one-off collaboration, this time between hugely influential Brazilian rapper Mano Brown – who Rolling Stone named as one of the greatest artists in Brazilian music – and legendary funk bassist Bootsy Collins; key figure in Parliament Funkadelic, James Brown collaborator, and revered solo artist.

-Having brought his Voicenotes tour to a close at the end of 2018, Rock in Rio is currently the only show of any kind that pop sensation Charlie Puth is scheduled to play this year, anywhere in the world.
+Having brought his Voicenotes tour to a close at the end of 2018, Rock in Rio is currently one of only two shows that pop sensation Charlie Puth is scheduled to play this year, anywhere in the world.